4.2.4 Challenges of fusing nuclei

 If the nuclei are going fast enough they will be able to overcome the repulsion to get close enough for the strong force to allow fusion.
 The intense temperatures and pressures at the centre of stars make these speeds achievable but suitable conditions cannot be easily recreated on Earth.

 The fuels used are generally deuterium (hydrogen-2) and tritium (hydrogen-3) – these each have neutrons in their nuclei that contribute to the attraction of strong force but not to the repulsion.
-Tritium and deuterium fuse to give helium-4 and one neutron, as shown in Figure 13.
+Tritium and deuterium fuse to give helium-4 and one neutron.
 In order to enable nuclei to fuse, a plasma is used.
 A plasma is a gas that has had a significant proportion of its atoms ionised so that the positively charged nuclei and negatively charged electrons are dissociated from one another.
 In order to produce a plasma the gas needs to be extremely hot – over 100 million degrees Celsius!

 The Joint European Torus (JET) uses magnetic fields to confine the enormously hot fuel, called a plasma.
 The fields are within a large donut-shaped device called a tokamak or torus.